jensstein/oandbackup/FAQ.md

   ```bash
   am broadcast -a reschedule -e name "the name of the schedule" -e time 12:34 -n com.machiav3lli.backup/com.machiav3lli.backup.services.CommandReceiver
   ```
+### now I want to detect the end of the operation

+For a single app you can check the properties file, because this is only written, when the backup is finished and succcessful.

+Though, this doesn't help much for a batch backup of several apps, unless you know which are included.

+Also note, that the name of the properties file to look for includes the time, so it changes on each backup.

+You can use the logcat command to tail the messages written by NB and check either for the end of a batch or the end of all batches.
+You need to enable logToSystemLogcat perference, otherwise the messages are only stored internal.

 ## What is the difference to implementations like Seedvault?